airshipit/airshipctl/docs/source/cli/airshipctl_phase_render.md

   -g, --apiversion string   filter documents by API version -d, --decrypt             ensure that decryption of encrypted documents has finished successfully -h, --help                help for render
-  -k, --kind string         filter documents by Kinds -l, --label string        filter documents by Labels -s, --source string       phase: phase entrypoint will be rendered by kustomize, if entrypoint is not specified error will be returned
+  -k, --kind string         filter documents by Kind -l, --label string        filter documents by Labels -s, --source string       phase: phase entrypoint will be rendered by kustomize, if entrypoint is not specified error will be returned
                             executor: rendering will be performed by executor if the phase